jesse-ai/docs/docs/docs/README.md

 - Support for **leveraged trading**.
 - First-class support for **short-selling**.
 - Support for **partial fills**.
 Your strategies don't have to enter and exit at once.
 Jesse supports entering and exiting in multiple orders.
+- Creating advanced real-time **alerts** inside your strategies.
 - **And a lot more!!**

 ::: danger Disclaimer
 This software is for educational purposes only.
-We do NOT guarantee profitable trading results in any ways.
+We do NOT guarantee profitable trading results in anyways.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
 Do not risk money which you are afraid to lose.
 There might be bugs in the code - this software DOES NOT come with ANY warranty.
 :::